Kasnuna/portfolio.io/README.md

 # Curious software and cybersecurity student from singapore

-- 🔧 Currently working on: my cybersecurity portfolio & personal projects
+- 🔧 Working on broadening my range of languages
-- 📡 Currently learning: Cyber & Network Security (Higher NITEC @ ITE College Central)
+- 📡 Currently studying in Cyber & Network Security (Higher NITEC @ ITE College Central)
 - 🗨️ Ask me about: networking, Linux, and home-lab security setups
 - 📬 Reach me at: Kingler189@gmail.com
-- 🎯 Fun fact: I picked up most of my skills through self-study and CTFs
+- 🎯 Fun fact: I picked up most of my skills through self-study and school modules.
 - 🏅 Certified in: Cisco IT Essentials and Fortinet Cybersecurity essentials (verified on Credly)

 Talk to me: